yukukotani/gh-ranking/README.md

-# [WIP] gh-ranking
+# gh-ranking

-Calculate rankings on some GitHub activities like opening PRs.
+Show in-organization ranking of GitHub activities such as review count.

 ## Installation